Operating grant for sports

 Applicants must comply with the application guide for grants for sports and the general grant allocation guidelines of the City of Helsinki when applying for, using and reporting on grants.

-The grant cannot exceed 80 procent of the eligible expenditure.
-‘Eligible expenditure’ refers to costs incurred for the activities of the association.
-Loan repayments, interest and write-offs, depreciation, provisions or any other calculated items that are not based on actual costs are not taken into account as expenditure incurred for the activities.
+The combined share of the operating and facility usage grant cannot exceed 80% of the eligible costs of the club’s non-profit activities.
+Loan repayments, interest, depreciation, reservations or other calculated items that are not based on actual expenses are not considered to be expenses resulting from the activities.

 The grant is primarily applied for through the operating and facility usage grant application form.
 The same application is to be used to apply for a sports facility usage grant.
+A link to the application form will appear on the left side of this page for logged-in users during the application period.

 Click here for instructions on how to use the e-services to apply for a grant and how to log in.